 Once you have an Akismet API key and URL configured, and the akismet module installed, you can drop in AkismetContactForm anywhere you would have used ContactForm.
-For example, you could define a view (subclassing ContactFormView) like so, and then point a URL at it:
+A URLconf is provided in django-contact-form, at contact_form.akismet_urls, which will correctly configure AkismetContactForm for you.